-The PSO is a population-based metaheuristic introduced around a decade and a half ago by Kennedy and Eberhart [8].
-PSO belongs to a class of methods known as evolutionary computation and it is inspired in the emerging properties of collective behavior of some animals, such as bird flocking, bee swarming, and schooling fish.
-For instance, in bird flocking, the velocity of each element is dynamically adjusted according to the velocity of the other surrounding elements.
-The influence of a bird on another is sensed by keeping an average distance between each other.
+The PSO is a population-based metaheuristic introduced around a decade ago by Kennedy and Eberhart [8].
+PSO belongs to a class of methods known as evolutionary computation and it is inspired in the emerging properties of collective behavior of some animals, such as bird flocking, bee swarming, and fish schooling.
+For instance, in birds flocking, the velocity of each element is dynamically adjusted according to the velocity of the other surrounding elements.
+The influence of a bird on another is sensed by keeping an average distance between them.